hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 These were all great steps, but the ones that I missed were:

 - _doubling down harder_: We still had instances of people doing project style work rather than having _everyone_ doing interrupt driven work.
 If you're going to lean into something, you need to really lean in.
-- Leaning into interrupt driven work was an attempt to minimize work in progress to a manageable level.
+- Leaning into interrupt driven work was an attempt to minimise work in progress to a manageable level.
 While it worked, it would've worked vastly better by turning the entire team into a mob programming team.
   We did this after our new Director joined and the change was incredible; it wasn't enough to have everyone working in the same area, they needed to work on the same thing at the same time, together.
   Not only did this speed up the entire team, but they grew closer together, collaborated better, and huge chunks of siloing disappeared overnight.
   Did I mention that we're fully remote?
 We are.
 We still did mob programming, and it was amazing.